<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2294/why-anarchists-believe-that-prisoners-political-prisoners</guid>
+<guid isPermaLink="true">https://anarchy101.org/20945/inside-info-need-practices-value-anarchists-these-methods</guid>

 </item>